 Merry Christmas to all of our readers, family, and friends!
 May your lives be blessed with good health, contentment, and fulfillment of all your dreams.

-With the average cost of US $111 (ARS $2,000) per person for dinner plus beverages and tips we’d have been looking at spending US $300 (ARS 5,360) for Christmas Eve and again for Christmas Day.
-The thought of spending this much for two meals simply didn’t appeal to us, especially when many items on the pre-planned menus didn’t comply with my way of eating.
+With the average cost of US $111 (ARS 2,000) per person for dinner plus beverages and tips, we’d have been looking at spending US $300 (ARS 5,360) for Christmas Eve and again for Christmas Day.
+The thought of spending this much for two meals didn’t appeal to us, especially when many items on the pre-planned menus didn’t comply with my way of eating.

-As for Christmas Day, we were out of luck and yesterday morning we headed to a local mini-mart to purchase deli meats, canned tuna, and cheese, just in case.
-Good thing we’d purchase those items or we’d have been without a bite to eat last night and today.
+As for Christmas Day, we were out of luck, and yesterday morning we headed to a local mini-mart to purchase deli meats, canned tuna, and cheese, just in case.
+Good thing we’d buy those items, or we’d have been without a bite to eat last night and today.

-Yesterday, we showered and dressed for Christmas Eve dinner at “Rave,” making the five block walk only to be told, they’d decided to close after all.
-No dining out for us.
-We headed back to the hotel to start preparing our meager fatty meal of tuna with mayo, deli meat, braunschweiger, ham and a variety of cheeses.
+Yesterday, we showered and dressed for Christmas Eve dinner at “Rave,” making the five-block walk only to We headed back to the hotel to start preparing our meager fatty meal of tuna with mayo, deli meat, braunschweiger, ham, and a variety of cheeses.

 |This is the restaurant where we’d hoped to dine on Christmas Eve but closed when business was slow.|

-Oddly, the only place to eat was in the tiny room in our hotel room with the bathtub which included a table and chairs for two, facing the street.
+Oddly, the only place to eat was in the tiny room in our hotel room with the bathtub, which included a table and chairs for two, facing the street.
 We’d never eaten in a room with a bathtub.
 Oh, well.
-We looked at one another laughing out loud.
-It was a small price to pay for the many otherwise amazing days in our lives of world travel.
+We looked at one another, laughing out loud.
+It was a small price to pay for the many otherwise beautiful days in our lives of world travel.

 |We had Christmas Eve dinner and will have Christmas Day dinner in this little bathtub room.|

-We’ll always remember this Christmas as special for its unique experience, along with the endless unique experiences we’ve encountered along the way.
+We’ll never forget this Christmas as memorable for its unique experience, along with the endless unique experiences we’ve encountered along the way.
 This is the sixth Christmas since we left Minnesota on Halloween, 2012.
 Here’s the rundown on where and how we’ve spent the past Christmases:

 2012 – Family get-together at a vacation rental in Henderson, Nevada with three of Tom’s sisters and two brothers-in-law; my cousin Phyllis and her two adult daughters; my sister Julie; eldest son Richard; Tom’s nephew John and his daughter.
 We had a fabulous celebration!
 (In those days, we didn’t take many photos).
 See the link here.